-Students already holding a baccalaureate degree may enroll in SCS for a second baccalaureate degree.
-They must complete a total of 150 credits instead of 120 (60 credits must be taken at Tulane University), satisfy the SCS' proficiency, supporting, distribution, and residency requirements for a second degree, and fulfill the requirements for the major.
+Students already holding a baccalaureate degree may enroll in SoPA for a second baccalaureate degree.
+They must complete a total of 150 credits instead of 120 (60 credits must be taken at Tulane University), satisfy the SoPA' proficiency, supporting, distribution, and residency requirements for a second degree, and fulfill the requirements for the major.

 Our increasingly sophisticated business community demands effective leaders, those who possess strong analytical skills, ability to deal with diverse audiences, and awareness of current trends in business practices.
-The SCS Business Studies program provides valuable opportunities for individuals seeking business career advancement.
-There is a 27-credit limit on the number of business courses a student in the School of Continuing Studies may take.
+The SoPA Business Studies program provides valuable opportunities for individuals seeking business career advancement.
+There is a 27-credit limit on the number of business courses a student in the SoPA may take.

-Note: SCS Business Studies courses do not satisfy degree requirements for full-time Newcomb-Tulane students.
+Note: SoPA Business Studies courses do not satisfy degree requirements for full-time Newcomb-Tulane students.

 For minors, students must have a 2.00 grade-point average in all required coursework and 50 percent of the coursework must be earned at Tulane.

 The SoPA offers Associate of Arts degree in Applied Business Studies, Human Resource Management, Marketing and Small Business Development.
 These degrees are designed to recognize satisfactory completion of a two-year program of specialized business study.

 Students must have a 2.00 grade-point average in all required coursework as well as a 2.00 cumulative GPA.
 At least half of the general requirements of 37 credits and at least 12 credits of the core requirement of 24 credits must be completed at Tulane.